47 Natkal: Production

-While completing the shoot of Ninaithale Inikkum at Singapore, R. Venkatraman of Premalaya Pictures expressed his desire to K. Balachander of producing a film made in foreign locations which have not been exploited by anyone yet.
+While completing the shoot of Ninaithale Inikkum (1979) at Singapore, R. Venkatraman of Premalaya Pictures expressed his desire to K. Balachander of producing a film made in foreign locations which had not been exploited by anyone yet.
 Balachander decided to adapt the novel 47 Natkal as the film.
 The novel by Sivasankari was serialised in the magazine Idayam Pesukirathu.
 Sivasankari is also credited for the film's dialogues.
 The film marked Telugu actor Chiranjeevi's Tamil debut, and was simultaneously filmed in Telugu as 47 Rojulu.
+Delhi Ganesh dubbed Chiranjeevi's voice in the Tamil version, and Saritha did so for Jaya Prada.
+Saritha also briefly appears as herself.
 Unlike the novel which was set in the United States, Balachander decided to change the film's setting to Paris to make use of the ancient arts, buildings and modern conditions of that country came together to form the plot of the screenplay.
 Major filming was held in Paris and its surroundings and was completed within 35 days.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan, while the Tamil lyrics were penned by Kannadasan.
 For the Telugu version, the lyrics were penned by Aatreya.